ronaldlaoo/8a7ae46b7d1393b40f5ea014d7734e933d2064defb313683e7da179ec2cfd1b2_cancer_classification/README.md

 │   ├── model_training.py
 │   ├── evaluation.py
 │   └── run_pipeline.py
+├── deploy/
+│   ├── docker
+│   ├── airflow
+│   │   ├── config
+│   │   ├── dags
+│   │   ├── logs
+│   │   ├── plogins
 ```
-notebooks folder contains the EDA and the Jupyter notebooks.
+Notebooks folder contains the EDA and the Jupyter notebooks.
 I created Jupyter versions of the different stages of the pipeline to allow me to run the different sections easier for troubleshooting.
 The same functions can be found in the src folder and are later accessed in the run_pipeline.py file.

 ## Pre-commit Configuration
 The following pre-commit hooks were used: